RIDDOR Recording Requirements

 English

-You must keep a record of any accident, occupational disease or dangerous occurrence which requires reporting under RIDDOR; and any other occupational accident causing injuries that result in a worker being away from work or incapacitated for more than three consecutive days (not counting the day of the accident but including any weekends or other rest days).
+• Injuries Resulting in Absence: Any occupational accident causing injuries that result in a worker being absent from work or incapacitated for more than three consecutive days (excluding the day of the accident but including weekends or rest days).

-If you are an employer who has to keep an accident book, the record you make in this will be enough.
-You must produce RIDDOR records when asked by HSE, local authority or ORR inspectors.
+If you are an employer who maintains an accident book, the records kept in this book will suffice for RIDDOR purposes.
+However, you must produce RIDDOR records when requested by: